njones61/vbaprimer/docs/01_excel/05_operators/operators.md

 >$ax^2 + bx + c = 0$

 using the two equations shown above.
-Let's focus on the euqation for root 1 which would be entered in cell D5.
+Let's focus on the equation for root 1 which would be entered in cell D5.
 How should one go about transforming the native equation into a formula that is properly interpreted by Excel?
 Consider the following potential solution:

 ```excel
 =-B5+B5^2-4*A5*C5^0.5/2*A5